krews-community/zpeaks/README.md

 ZPeaks can run in three modes: Single File, Top Down, and Bottom Up.

+Every mode starts by checking for indexes for each BAM inputs.
+If they already exist, this will be skipped.
+The indexes will have the same name as the bams, but appended with ".bai"

 ### Single File

 Single File mode is for calculating peaks for a single BAM input file.

 ![Single File ZPeaks Flow](img/zpeaks_single_file.png)